How to Apply for a PhD Studentship

 See the step-by-step guide to help complete your application.

-This 4-year PhD training programme will give students the skills and experience to take up a wide range of exciting careers in this rapidly expanding area.
-Applicants should have an appropriate science or engineering degree or other relevant qualifications in areas such as biomedical engineering, natural sciences, biomedical science, engineering, biology, etc. We welcome applicants who have or are predicted an upper second or first class honours Bachelors degree as well as those with a Masters degree.
+This fully funded 4-year PhD training programme will give students the skills and experience to take up a wide range of exciting careers in this rapidly expanding area.
+Applicants should have an appropriate science or engineering degree or other relevant qualifications in areas such as biomedical engineering, natural sciences, biomedical science, engineering, biology, chemistry etc. We welcome applicants who have or are predicted an upper second or first class Honours Bachelors degree as well as those with a Masters degree.

 Queen Mary University of London is committed to making equality, diversity and inclusion an integral component of University life and strongly encourages applicants from all backgrounds, regardless of their personal circumstances.
 We particularly welcome applicants from black and ethnic minority backgrounds, as they are under-represented nationwide in STEM roles.